SUPLA/supla-device/extras/examples/linux/README.md

 `output` have one common mandatory parameter `type` which defines type of the used output.
 There is also an optional `name` parameter.
-If you name your source, then it can be reused for multiple parsers.
+If you name your output, then it can be reused by multiple channels.

-There are three supported parser types:
+There are three supported output types:
 1. `File` - use file as an output.
 File name is provided by `file` parameter
 2. `Cmd` - use Linux command line as an output.
 Command is provided by `command` field.
-3. `MQTT` - use published topic to MQTT broker.
-A published topic name containing control information is provided by `control_topic`.
+3. `MQTT` - publish to an MQTT broker.
+The mandatory `control_topic` parameter specifies the topic.
+Optional `qos` selects the MQTT publish QoS and defaults to `0`.

 `Cmd` uses a trusted command template executed by POSIX `/bin/sh`.
 Use portable POSIX shell syntax in the template; trusted redirections, pipelines, `&&`,